filiperlima/filiperlima/README.md

 ## Hi there 👋

+I’m Filipe, an independent Back End Engineer driven by a passion for solving complex problems.
+My expertise began with ASP, and I currently specialize in SharePoint, but I'm eager to transition to a Node.js role.
+Based in Brazil, I'm poised to launch my international career.
+I excel in translating customer pain points into tailored digital solutions, crafting impactful products that bridge the gap between vision and execution.
 <!--
 **filiperlima/filiperlima** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.